George Grande: Early life and career

 He began his broadcasting career as a USC student in 1967 as the sports director and news director of the university's radio station, KUSC-FM, followed by radio stints at KNX in Los Angeles; WERI in Westerly, Rhode Island, where he learned his craft from news director Steve J. Caminis; and WNHC in New Haven, Connecticut.
 He completed his radio broadcast career by handling the Boston Red Sox pre-game and post-game shows on WMEX.
 Prior to joining ESPN, Grande also served as a sportscaster at WTNH, a TV station in New Haven.

 ESPN

 Grande and Lee Leonard were the first two people to be seen on ESPN upon its launch.
 After Leonard gave an introduction to viewers concerning what the network was all about, he tossed to Grande who was sitting at a desk dubbed the "ESPN Sports Center", which became the name of the fledgling network's nightly news broadcast.
 In the early years of the network, he served as host of the Inside Baseball weekly magazine program, which evolved into the current Baseball Tonight program on ESPN.
+Grande also served as one of the first hosts of ESPN’s coverage of the NFL Draft, alongside Howard Balzer and Paul Zimmerman.